Single (Simple)Direct Attack (SDA/SAA)

-SINGLE DIRECT ATTACK, or SDA as it is often referred to, represents the ultimate in JKD sophistication.
+SINGLE DIRECT ATTACK, also referred to as SIMPLE DIRECT ATTACK, or SDA, represents the ultimate in JKD sophistication.
 Single Direct Attack is a single offensive action which goes directly from where it is to a desired target, without any attempt to disguise the motion.
 This attack might be a finger jab, a punch, a kick, or even an elbow or knee.

 Although technically SDA is the simplest method of attack, it's also the most difficult to complete successfully because the speed and timing of the attack, as well as the penetration of the opponent's defenses must all be perfect.
 SDA relies on superior speed, excellent timing, good distance regulation, and precision, all of which should be supported by good defensive covering.